michele-b/Datatables-OData-v4-plugin/Readme.md

-#Datatables-OData-v4-addon
+#Datatables-OData-v4-plugin
-Enables jQuery DataTables to read data from an OData service
+Enables jQuery DataTables to read and display data from an OData service

 ## How to use